Pupil Premium

 Key staff with specific responsibilities for leading improvements in outcomes for disadvantaged students are:

-• Associate Assistant Principal: Mr T Kendall (Pupil Premium budget and strategy)
+- Assistant Headteacher: Mr T Kendall (Pupil Premium Budget and Strategy)

 Narrowing the Gap: Using the Pupil Premium effectively